genielabs/glabs.it/source/content/posts/portable-web-components/index.md

 - post
 ---

-This article describes how to create a reusable and portable [Web Component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).
+When a [Web Component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) can be considered reusable and portable?

-The term *reusable* implies that such component can be reused in multiple websites or applications without creating any copy of it; hence we are just downloading the component resources at their origin and adding it directly to the page or bundle.
+The term **reusable** implies that such component can be reused in multiple websites or applications without creating any copy of it; hence we are just fetching the component resources at their origin and adding them directly to the page or to a bundle.

-The term *portable* implies that such a component is not tied to any particular framework or technology other than the web platform itself, as far as possible.
+The term **portable** implies that such a component is not tied to any particular framework or technology other than the web platform itself, as far as possible.

-As an example, we'll start with a fully working component and see how it has been implemented.
+As an example, I'll start with a fully working component and describe how it has been implemented.

-The component is a **Playground** for creating Web Components, and it features embedded `.html` / `.css` / `.js` files editor with parsing and runtime error reporting, a live preview of the edited component, and an option to download it as a zip archive containing the view + style + controller files that can be then imported into any web page.
-This *playground* can also be used to create other portable web components.
+The component is a **Playground** for creating *Web Components*, and it features:
+- embedded `.html` / `.css` / `.js` files editor
+- parsing and runtime error reporting
+- a live preview of the edited component
+- option to download the edited component as a zip archive containing the view, style, and controller files that can be then dynamically imported into any page

-You can see it in action here &gt;&gt; [⚽ Playground](https://zuixjs.org/playground/#/app/widgets/analog-clock)
+You can see it in action here &gt;&gt; [⚽ Playground](https://zuixjs.github.io/zkit/content/components/zx-playground/)

 But before that, let's see a brief list of the challenges behind such an implementation.

 ## A component is reusable and portable when:

 - it can be added to any page by just importing a *module* (dynamically as well)
-- does not require the developer to install additional files or dependencies other than the imported module (or none at all if components can be declared inline)
+- does not require the developer to install additional files or dependencies other than the imported module
 - it won't mess up with existing page styles and can optionally inherit them selectively
 - it offers a standard way for interoperating with other components and scripts
 - should let the developer provide an alternative HTML-static presentation where JavaScript is disabled